khashix/CinemaTicket/README.md

 # CinemaTicket
-My First AUT Project In GitHub
+Hello Everyone!
+This Is My First AUT Project In GitHub :D Let's Rock!